 If someone you love is expressing the following physical and behavioral signs, consider having a conversation with them about the changes you are noticing.

 Physical Signs include pinpoint pupils, sleepy eyes, slurred speech, slow breathing, flushed skin, and needle marks.
-Look for Behavioral Signs like scratching, mood swings, the user spending large amounts of money on seemingly nothing, refusal to eat, and a constant need to cover their arms.
+Look for Behavioral Signs like scratching, mood swings, the user spending large amounts of money on seemingly nothing, isolating behavior, refusal to eat, and a constant need to cover their arms.

 Starting the Conversation